Select Department

 And count!
 You’ll have a feel for where your bars and phrases are sitting.

-Use deliberate practice to get better at each of the skills you are working on.
+Use deliberate practice to get better at the skills you are working on.

-Like any instrument, beatmatching is going to take time, quite a lot of time to become second nature.
+Like any musical instrument, beatmatching is going to take time, quite a lot of time, to become second nature.
 Once it is second nature, you’ve got it.
 Perseverance will get you there, that obsessive feeling you’ve got is healthy!

 Make mixtapes, record yourself and listen back to your recordings.
 From the very start